LucileVG/DCA_polymorphism_Ecoli/README.md

 ## Installation:
 To run the code, you first need to install :
 - python3: (the code was tested on python v3.8)
-- [julia:](https://julialang.org/)  to run the DCA pseudo-likelihood inference algorithm  (tested on julia v1.6)
+- [julia:](https://julialang.org/)  to run the DCA pseudo-likelihood inference algorithm  (tested on julia v1.6) with the following packages installed: plmDCA (https://github.com/pagnani/PlmDCA), NPZ and DCAUtils.
 - [mafft:](https://mafft.cbrc.jp/alignment/software/) to align sequences (tested on v7.471 (2020/Jul/3))

 Then clone the repository to a directory of your choice, where you have writing permissions, and install the python libraries by running: